rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Variable Product Support
 - Accurate Structured Data Format
 - Auto-sync With Google Merchant Center
+- Facebook Pixel Support
+- Google Dynamic Remarketing Pixel support

 And so many more!

-Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting them immediately.
+Get pre-configured settings for Google product feed and Facebook product feed with the least effort possible, and start promoting them immediately.

-Also, you get Facebook Pixel and Google Dynamic Remarketing Pixel support in Product Feed Manager For WooCommerce.

-== 🌟 Why Use Product Feed Manager for WooCommerce? 🌟 ==

-Product Feed Manager is the one-stop solution for your WooCommerce product feeds for Google Shopping and **180+ popular marketplaces**.

-- Create accurate WooCommerce feeds in just a few steps, without spending hours
-- Get super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.
-- Get pre-configured WooCommerce feed templates for all the supported merchants.

-== 🌟 Customize Product Feeds 🌟 ==
+== 🌟 Customized Product Feeds 🌟 ==

-Getting pre-made feed templates is only one aspect of Product Feed Manager.
+Getting pre-made product feed templates is only one aspect of Product Feed Manager.

 But you can do so much more with it such as,